r00tman/maschine-mikro-mk3-driver/README.md

 Or it turns out that every button has 4 levels of brightness, not just Off/On as in the official MIDI Mode.

 Although at the moment, only pads are exported via MIDI.
-Pad MIDI notes are hardcoded and can be changed in `src/main.rs:L201`.
+Pad MIDI notes can be changed through custom toml config (e.g., `-c example_config.toml`).

-A better solution would be to make a config file and a GUI configurator which would allow to map all functions freely.
-Once this dynamic mapping is implemented, it would be much easier to export buttons and other functions via MIDI, OSC, etc.
+Would be cool to be able to export buttons and other functions via MIDI, OSC, etc too.
+GUI editor for the config file might be nice to have too.

 Contributions are welcome!